What is true rapture?

 “And he said to me, Write, Blessed are they which are called to the marriage supper of the Lamb” (Rev 19:9).

 Relevant Words of God:

 “Being caught up” is not being taken from a low place to a high place as people imagine.
 This is a huge mistake.
-Being caught up is referring to My predetermining and selecting.
+Being caught up is referring to My predestining and selecting.
 It is targeted at all those I have predestined and chosen.
 Those who have gained the status of firstborn son, the status of sons, or people, are all those who have been caught up.
 This is most incompatible with people’s notions.
 Those who have a share in My house in the future are all people who have been caught up before Me.
 This is absolutely true, never-changing, and cannot be refuted by anybody.
 This is the counterattack against Satan.
-Anyone I preordained shall be caught up before Me.
+Anyone I predestined shall be caught up before Me.

-The Philadelphia church has taken shape, and this has been entirely due to the grace and mercy of God.
-The saints have brought forth their love for God and never wavered from their spiritual path.
-Be firm in the belief that the one true God has become flesh, that He is the Head of the universe who commands all things—this is confirmed by the Holy Spirit and is ironclad proof!
-It can never change!
+The church of Philadelphia has taken shape, and this has been entirely due to the grace and mercy of God.
+Love for God arises in the hearts of the myriad saints, and they tread their spiritual path without wavering.
+They hold fast to their belief that the one true God has become flesh, that He is the Head of the universe, who commands all things: This has the confirmation of, as immovable as the mountains!
+It will never change!